Hi there readers!

 From the publisher…

-In 2083, chocolate and coffee are illegal, paper is hard to find, water is carefully rationed, and New York City is rife with crime and poverty.
+In 2083, chocolate and coffee are illegal, paper is hard to find, water is carefully rationed, andis rife with crime and poverty.
 And yet, for Anya Balanchine, the sixteen-year-old daughter of the city's most notorious (and dead) crime boss, life is fairly routine.
 It consists of going to school, taking care of her siblings and her dying grandmother, trying to avoid falling in love with the new assistant D.A.'s son, and avoiding her loser ex-boyfriend.
 That is until her ex is accidentally poisoned by the chocolate her family manufactures and the police think she's to blame.
 Suddenly, Anya finds herself thrust unwillingly into the spotlight--at school, in the news, and most importantly, within her mafia family.
+New York City

 Let’s talk cover choice as they seem to play a large role in many a reader’s selection process.
 I love the way the title is listed on the front…no, really…as in listed from one to five; plays well with the actual wording if you think about it.
 As for the chocolate heart, besides giving you a major craving for a piece of the sweet treat all your own (at least until you read about what happened to someone who…well, you’ll see), it illustrates visually one of those outlawed items in the future.
 That’s right my friends…chocolate and caffeine…BOTH ILLEGAL. *-* (I’ll give you time to digest that one…)